 This web page shows only a small excerpt of our Hyndmesley research.
-Another 180 words (13 lines of text) covering the years 1700 and 1701 are included under the topic Early Hyndmesley History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1591, 1613, 1700 and 1701 are included under the topic Early Hyndmesley History in all our PDF Extended History products and printed products wherever possible.

 Hyndmesley Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Hyndmesley include Hindley, Hindeley, Hindle, Hyndley and others.